bilayer crashing in 3.3.1 but not 3.2.1 mdrun

 If there are any specific comparisons you wish me to run for you, let me know.

-#2 Updated by Alan Dodd almost 14 years ago
+#2 Updated by Alan Dodd over 14 years ago

 Created an attachment (id=34)